-: Guillaume GRABE (Orange Cyberdefense) : 5 to 7 hrs : 12 hrs (ENSAI) including 2 to 3 hrs of independent work : Linux + Shell (installed during the lecture) : A computer (lent by ENSAI): A computer + internet connection + VirtualBox
+Professor : Guillaume GRABE (Orange Cyberdefense)

+Lectures and Tutorials : 12 hrs (ENSAI) including 2 to 3 hrs of independent work

+Software : Linux + Shell (installed during the lecture)

+Course materials : A computer (lent by ENSAI)

+Prerequisites : A computer + internet connection + VirtualBox

 This class teaches students the concepts that they should understand before they start working with GNU/Linux.
 During this course, students will install a distribution on their computer and learn how to interact with the shell, from basic tasks (navigation, file edition, network configuration) to more advanced operations with shell scripting.